 We sing!
 Rehearsals provide a safe, non-judgemental, welcoming place for members to come together on a regular basis to sing for pleasure in a relaxed learning environment.
 We welcome people at all levels of singing ability and we don't audition.
 Whether you've literally never sung before or you're a seasoned performer, you'll be welcomed with the firm belief that together we sound amazing!

 We perform regularly, both at our own Concerts and at community events that match our aims and objectives.
-While performing is completely optional, our rehearsals are naturally geared towards learning songs for these events - we want to sound our best in public!
-We sometimes include 'moves' in our more up-tempo songs.
+While performing is completely optional, our rehearsals are naturally geared toward learning songs for these events - we want to sound our best in public!
+We sometimes include moves in our more up-tempo songs.
 It's something we like to call choralography and it involves simple but effective step and arm movements that are easily learned but really enhance our performances.
 We're also proud to have a BSL Interpreter on stage with us who signs every word of our annual concerts.
 As well as the main choir, in recent years we've created a smaller choir, Little Sing Out (which is auditioned) to perform at paid gigs, helping to support choir funds.

 We constantly develop - As the choir has grown and expanded, we've continued to develop as an organisation.
 Our charity status gives opportunites and responsibilities that we take very seriously.
 Members are encouraged to get involved in the development of the choir by joining the 12 person strong committee, or one of the many groups that contribute to the day-to-day running and development of the choir.
 These range from the amazing Music Direction (MD) team, Choralography team, Creative team (who plan our performances), Communications team, Outreach team, and occasional groups that are formed for specific tasks such as developing our strategy or creating new policies.
-We rely entirely on volunteers (although there is renumeration to reflect the work the MD puts in), and as such there are other ways to contribute to the choir, from helping to set up equipment to buying the tea and coffee.
+We rely entirely on volunteers (although there is renuneration to reflect the work the MD team puts in) and as such there are other ways to contribute to the choir, from helping to set up equipment to buying the tea and coffee.
 We really are a family that is greater than the sum of its parts!